rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 of all the Python bytecode on any one of my computers.
-Unless you want to help out by _fixing_ bug, or are willing to do work by isolating and narrowing problems, don't feel you are doing me a favor by doing scans on your favorite byteocde.
+Unless you want to help out by _fixing_ bug, or are willing to do work by isolating and narrowing problems, don't feel you are doing me a favor by doing scans on your favorite bytecode.

 I have found bugs in *every* Python decompiler I have tried.
 Even those where authors/maintainers claim that they have used it on the